Assistant Store Manager (salaried, non-exempt)

 Job Duties

-The Virginia Museum of Fine Arts invites applications for the position of Sydney and Frances Lewis Family Curator of Decorative Arts, 1890 to the Present.
+The Virginia Museum of Fine Arts (VMFA) invites applications for the position of Jack and Mary Ann Frable Curator of Ancient Art.
 This is a senior-level position at one of the world’s finest museums.
-We seek an accomplished curator with an international reputation in the field of Decorative Arts to advance the curatorial vision for a collection of more than 2,700 works of art, including the finest holdings of Art Nouveau and Art Deco outside of France.
-Candidates will apply their significant experience working at an art museum as well as their proven record of successfully developing and implementing major exhibitions and permanent collection installations, as well as a history of publishing accompanying catalogues and new scholarship.
-The successful candidate will work through their own established international network of relationships in the art world, including museums and galleries to achieve curatorial goals while managing a substantial acquisitions budget.
+We seek a curator with an international reputation in the field of Ancient Art to advance the curatorial vision for a collection of more than 1,500 works of Egyptian, Nubian, Greek, Etruscan, Roman and Byzantine art.
+The successful candidate will work through their own established international network of relationships in archaeology and the art world, including museums and galleries, to achieve curatorial goals.
+A critical need is a thorough review of the collection in terms of provenance and sharing this research with the public in a transparent way.

 Minimum Qualifications

-Significant experience in curatorial work focusing on Decorative Arts with a distinguished track record in acquisitions, exhibitions, scholarly publications, public speaking, and research.
-Strong knowledge of best practices of collection stewardship.
-Strong organizational and interpersonal skills.
-Ability to multi-task.
-Excellent writing, communication and public speaking skills.
-Excellent communication and organizational skills are required and the ability to work in a highly collaborative, team-based environment is essential.
+Experience in curatorial work focusing on Ancient Art with a distinguished track record in exhibitions, public speaking, provenance and scholarly research.
+Excellent writing, communication, organizational and interpersonal skills are required and the ability to work in a highly collaborative, team-based environment is essential.

 Additional Considerations

-Extensive experience typically gained through a Ph.D. program in Art History.
-Demonstrated experience with exhibitions, publications, collections management, and scholarly research; expertise in all periods and areas of Decorative Arts from 1890 to the present, especially Art Nouveau and Art Deco.
+Extensive experience typically gained through a Ph.D. program in Art History and/or archaeology.
+Demonstrated experience with exhibitions and scholarly research, including provenance.
+Expertise in all periods and areas of Ancient Art, as well as proficiency in languages, especially Greek and Latin.
+Experience with Gallery Systems’ TMS Collections software.

 Special Instructions